mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 We'll go through each of these in the rest of the post.
 Let's get started!

 ## Experimental design
 Broadly, experimental design refers to how we structure our *data collection* process.
-Do we poll our friends on Facebook, random passersby at the mall, or random phone numbers?
+Do we poll our friends on Facebook, passersby at the mall, or random phone numbers?
 Does every patient get the drug, or do we give some a placebo? **Think of the quality of any analysis we run as a funnel starting from the quality of the data we collect.** If we have solid data, we can ask more interesting questions and discover more meaningful insights.
 If we have shoddy data, there'll always be that shadow of doubt for whether the results can truly be trusted.
 So let's make sure we can identify how to get good data.

 ### Sampling and bias
 <img align="right" src="https://i.imgur.com/JbXsczj.png" height="40%" width="40%">